IsaacMellonie/API-Webserver-Team-Builder/README.md

 **Users:** The “users” table stores personal information, relationships with other entities, and important data types which allow the system to determine levels of user access and interactivity.

 **Teams:** The “teams” table forms the fundamental relationship with nearly all other database tables.
 It unifies users to form teams, while also forming important relationships with the front-end interface.
-It contains id, name, registered, and date_created.
 The “teams” table acts as a join-table.
 Outgoing data for “team_name” is shared with the “users” table.
-It also forms outgoing connections with the “ladders” table by providing “rank” and “team_name”
+It also forms outgoing connections with the “ladders” table by providing important data such as points, win, loss, draw which will be useful for creatin a league ladder for users to see.

 **Leagues:** The “leagues” table stores data containing the id, name, start_date, end_date, and (fk) sport_id.
 It establishes the relationship between “Ladders” and “Teams” to form a midpoint for league-specific information.

-**Ladders:** The “Ladders” table represents the positions for teams within a specific league.
-It contains id, league, teams, and positions for all teams.
+**Sports:** The "Sports" table contains 3 columns: a primary key id, name(e.g. "tennis"), and max_players.
+It also has a back populates 1 to many relationship with "leagues", which allows access to any league that has the sport id associated with the id coloumn.
+This relationship is important for accessing data about leagues while accessing sport.

 ---
 ### R10 Describe the way tasks are allocated and tracked in your project